ravichandola/GenAI/README.md

 ## Note

 This is an active development project.
 Features and implementations may change as the project evolves.
+For more information - https://ravichandola.atlassian.net/jira/software/projects/GP/boards/3